officialcmg/Math-Web3Clubs/README.md

 ### 2. **Euler's Totient Function**
 A function that calculates the Euler phi of a number using its prime factors.
 This is a key concept in number theory and cryptography.

+### 3. **File Hashing Using SHA-256**
+An implementation to hash files using the SHA-256 algorithm, commonly used in cryptographic applications to ensure integrity and data security.

+### 4. **Order of Direct Product Groups**
+An exploration of the order of direct product groups, an important concept in abstract algebra and group theory.